GTAmodding/gta3script-specs/SPECIFICATION.md

 **Semantics**

 The `LOAD_AND_LAUNCH_MISSION` command requires a *mission script file* to become part of the multi-file.

+The filename is specified in the first argument.

 It also starts a new *mission script* with the program counter at the `MISSION_START` directive of the specified script file.